web-platform-tests/wpt/docs/running-tests/testing-polyfills.md

 ## Preparing the polyfill

-The polyfill script injection feature currently only supports scripts which are immediately invoked.
+The polyfill script-injection feature currently only supports scripts which are immediately invoked.
 The script must be prepared as a single file whose contents will be inlined into a script tag served as part of every test page.

-If your polyfill is only available as an asynchronous module with dependent scripts you can use a tool such as [microbundle](https://github.com/developit/microbundle) to repackage it as a single synchronous script file, e.g.
+If your polyfill is only available as an asynchronous module with dependent scripts, you can use a tool such as [microbundle](https://github.com/developit/microbundle) to repackage it as a single synchronous script file, e.g.:

 ```bash
 microbundle -f iife -i polyfill/src/main.js -o polyfill.js